 Acquire Plenty of Water

 In addition to having bottles of water on hand for yourself and your family, you should place several bottles in your freezer at least four hours before the storm hits (longer for larger bottles).
 The frozen bottles will help keep the food in your freezer from spoiling if the power goes out in your home.

-You should also make sure that your mobile devices are well charged.
-And go over escape routes with those in your household so that everyone knows what to do in the event that you need to leave the house.
+- Go over escape routes so that everyone knows what to do in the event that you need to leave the house.
 This may sound excessive, but decisions such as who will carry the emergency kit or help an aging family member should be decided before a serious emergency occurs.

 How to Stay Safe During a Storm

 Try to take shelter in a room that puts as many walls and floors as possible between you and the storm.
 Most likely, this will be your home’s basement, but if that isn’t an option, hunker down in the room that has the fewest windows (and preferably, located most centrally in your home).
 Keep all of the essentials, and your emergency kit, in this room.

 If there are others with you, especially a child or an elder, no one should leave the room alone to go anywhere in the house.
 Do not leave your home (even to secure an outside object that could blow away or cause damage to your house) unless a life-threatening emergency arises, such as a gas leak or carbon monoxide buildup.
 If you must leave, call your neighbor to tell them that you will be heading to their home.
 Then, take your essentials and quickly move to the neighbor’s house.

 Use your home’s electricity to power all lighting and electronics while it’s available.
 If the power goes out, use electronic lamps and flashlights.
 Avoid using candles to light a room as this can increase the risk of fire.

 Keep Safety in Mind After the Storm and Strong Winds Have Cleared